 Terry Harpold (PhD, Comparative Literature and Literary Theory, University of Pennsylvania) is Associate Professor of English, Film, and Media Studies at the University of Florida.
 His research interests and teaching include narrative and material operations of digital and print media; psychoanalytic theory; science and literature; and early science fiction (late 19th and early 20th centuries).
 Nominated in 2002 and 2005 for an award for teaching excellence in the UF College of Liberal Arts & Sciences, he was a winner of the award in 2007.
 In 2011, he was nominated for a University-wide award for doctoral dissertation mentoring.
 He is the Department of English’s Director of Graduate Student Teaching and General Education.

-His articles and chapters in press include: a taxonomic study of ”lectoral art “ (images of readers reading) in the illustrated Hetzel editions of Verne’s Voyages Extraordinaires, forthcoming in Collectionner l’Extraordinaire – see above; and entries for When Worlds Collide: The Critical Companion to Science Fiction Film Adaptations (Liverpool University Press, 2013), on film adaptations of Joseph Sargent’s Colossus: The Forbin Project (1970) and Karel Zeman’s A Deadly Invention (Vynález zkázy, 1958).
+His articles, chapters, and reviews in press include: a taxonomic study of “lectoral art” (images of readers reading) in the illustrated Hetzel editions of Verne’s Voyages Extraordinaires (forthcoming in Collectionner l’Extraordinaire – see above); a review essay on Fantagraphics Books’s new collected edition of Crockett Johnson’s mid-20th century daily comic strip Barnaby (2013–14); a review of Roger Whitson and Jason Whittaker’s William Blake and the Digital Humanities: Collaboration, Participation, and Social Media (Routledge, 2013); and entries for When Worlds Collide: The Critical Companion to Science Fiction Film Adaptations (Liverpool University Press, 2013), on film adaptations of Joseph Sargent’s Colossus: The Forbin Project (1970) and Karel Zeman’s A Deadly Invention (Vynález zkázy, 1958).

-His current article projects include studies of: expressive structure in electronic poetry; several essays on the semiotics of illustrated fiction; Verne’s critique of colonialism in several late African novels; and the use of wikis in collaborative research, writing, and teaching.
+His current writing projects include studies of: expressive structure in electronic poetry; several essays on the semiotics of illustrated fiction; Verne’s critique of African colonialism; and the use of wikis in collaborative research, writing, and teaching.

 He is also working on two single-author book projects: Des leçons d’abîme, on intertextual “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort on the aerial imaginary of early 20th century American, British, and French science fiction.